 Web Articles make it easy to pull in and share external articles like industry news and blog posts with the rest of your org.
 They're also simple to create -- just copy-paste the external article's URL and you can immediately publish it as an article in your own News.

-To create a Web Article (for Mobile instructions, see Appendix B)
+To create a Web Article

 1. Copy the URL from the site your want to republish.
 Please respect any relevant copyright restrictions.